vikingeducation/assignment_digital_kingdom/README.md

-# assignment_digital_kingdom
+# digital_kingdom
-Build the digital kingdom of your wildest dreams!
-Populate it with fawning vassals!
+digital kingdom of your wildest dreams!
+Populated with fawning vassals!